dfyockey/RomanDigital/README.md

 > Q: "Why Java?
 Why not Kotlin?"
 >
 > A: Because I haven't taken up Kotlin yet.
 Figured I'd learn a bit about the Android API first.

+> Q: "This is a fairly new repository, so why is the main branch called 'master' rather than 'main'?"
+>
+> A: Because I created the repository locally rather than on GitHub and forgot that client-side git hadn't yet changed the default main branch name from 'master' to 'main'.
+I should really change it soon because it looks *sooooo* 20th Century.